-Ans. (iii) 5:2

-(e) How many moles of calcium oxide will be produced by the thermal decomposition of 200 g of calcium carbonate?
+- Ans. (iii) 5:2 - (e) How many grams of calcium carbonate will be required to produce 56 g calcium oxide by thermal decomposition?

-(i) 112 g

-(ii) 111 g

-(iii) 110 g

-(iv) 107 g

-Ans. (i) 112 g
+(i) 112 g (ii) 111 g (iii) 110 g (iv) 107 g

-- 17. In 1961, carbon-12 isotope was adopted as the standard reference for determining the atomic masses of elements.
+- Ans. (i) 112 g - 17.
+In 1961, carbon-12 isotope was adopted as the standard reference for determining the atomic masses of elements.
 Till 1961, oxygen was used as the standard reference for determining the atomic masses of elements.
 The unit of atomic mass was therefore taken as 1/16 of the mass of an atom of oxygen.
 The standard reference was changed from oxygen to carbon because it was found that natural oxygen had two more isotopes.
 The chemists used the atomic mass of 16 as the mass of natural oxygen (which was a mixture of three isotopes of oxygen), while the physicists used the value of 16 as the atomic mass of the principal isotope of oxygen.
 This led to two different scales for determining the atomic mass.
-So, to avoid this confusion, carbon-12 was chosen as the standard reference. - I. (a) What is meant by relative atomic mass? - (b) What is the standard unit for expressing atomic mass? - (c) How is the molecular mass of a substance can be calculated with the help of atomic mass? - (d) What is the difference between molecular mass and molar mass of an element? - Ans. (a) The average mass of an atom of an element as compared to 1/12th the mass of one carbon-12 atom is known as the relative atomic mass of the atom. - (b) The standard unit for expressing atomic mass is unified mass.
-It is denoted by 'u'. - (c) The molecular mass of a substance can be obtained by simply adding the atomic masses of all the atoms present in one molecule of the substance.
-For example, the molecular formula of hydrogen peroxide is H2O2.
-So, the molecular mass of this compound will be

-= 2 (Atomic mass of hydrogen) + 2 (Atomic mass of oxygen)
+So, to avoid this confusion, carbon-12 was chosen as the standard reference. - I. (a) What is meant by relative atomic mass? - (b) What is the standard unit for expressing atomic mass? - (c) (i) How is the molecular mass of a substance can be calculated with the help of atomic mass?

+- (ii) What is the difference between molecular mass and molar mass of an element? - Ans. (a) The average mass of an atom of an element as compared to 1/12th the mass of one carbon-12 atom is known as the relative atomic mass of the atom. - (b) The standard unit for expressing atomic mass is unified mass.
+It is denoted by 'u'. - (c) (i) The molecular mass of a substance can be obtained by simply adding the atomic masses of all the atoms present in one molecule of the substance.
+For example, the molecular formula of hydrogen peroxide is H_2O_2 .
+So, the molecular mass of this compound will be - = 2 (Atomic mass of hydrogen) + 2 (Atomic mass of oxygen)